Buyers Guides

 Speakers

-The Boss Katana 50 MKII is a very traditional looking combo amplifier.
-It’s equipped with a single 12” Katana branded speaker.
-Despite only being paired to a 50 watt amp, this speaker can really move some air, and is more than sufficient for everything from bedroom practice, to small and maybe even medium sized gigs.
+The Boss Katana 50 MKII is a very traditional-looking combo amplifier.
+It’s equipped with a single 12” Katana-branded speaker.
+Despite only being paired to a 50-watt amp, this speaker can really move some air.
+It is more than sufficient for everything from bedroom practice to small and maybe even medium-sized gigs.
 The speaker is very well made, and even at high gain levels, it never gets “quacky”.
-Tones are consistently tight no matter which voicings you use, or which FX are loaded.
+Tones are consistently tight no matter which voicings you use or which FX are loaded.

 Useability